 Follow the on-screen instructions to complete the installation.
 The first page shows a welcome screen, Here it provides an option to customize the installation.
 Click Next to continue.

 On the next screen, the installer will ask you to accept the license agreement term.
-Read the terms and accept it by clicking the checkbox and click Next to continue to the installation wizard.
+Read the terms and accept them by clicking the checkbox and clicking Next to continue to the installation wizard.

 In the next step, select a directory path for the installation of Netbeans in your Fedora system.
 By default, it will create a directory under the logged-in user home directory.
 Select a directory and click Next to continue to the wizard.